 Water Use Information by Watershed.
 Water use data for each of the watersheds will indicate total volumes supplied by each Great Lake or St. Lawrence River watershed.
-Aggregate data for each of these sources (see above) will be submitted separately.
+Aggregate data for each of these sources will be submitted separately.

-While aggregate data will be reported by Source Watershed, Parties are encouraged to assemble the data at a finer scale (i.e. Tertiary, 1st level, HUC-8 watershed or individual user data).
+While aggregate data will be reported by Source Watershed, the Parties are encouraged to assemble the data at a finer scale (i.e. Tertiary, 1st level, HUC-8 watershed or individual user data).
 Over time, this information will enhance the scientific understanding of the impacts of Withdrawals from various locations and Water sources.

 Water Use Information by Total Volumes.
-Water use data by volume falls into three categories:
+Water use data by volume falls into four categories:

 - 1. In-Basin Withdrawals.

 - 2. Out-of-Basin Diversions.

 - 3. Intra-Basin Transfers.

+- 4. Transfers into the Basin.